lukaszliniewicz/Pandrator/README.md

 ### General Audio Settings
 1. You can change the lenght of silence appended to the end of sentences and paragraphs.
 2. You can enable a fade-in and -out effect and set the duration.
-3. You can choose the output format and bitrate.
+3. You can enable RVC.
+For this to work, you have to install RVC_Python.
+You can do this in the Installer/Launcher at any time.
+You need to select a model - an RVC model consists of two files.
+A `.pth ` and an `.index ` file.
+They need to have the same name (e.g. voicex.pth and voicex.index).
+For best results, use the same voice for XTTS.
+You can also fine tune the RVC options such as pitch.

 ### General Text Pre-Processing Settings
-1. You can disable/enable splitting long sentences and set the max lenght a text fragment sent for TTS generation may have (enabled by default; it tries to split sentences whose lenght exceeds the max lenght value; it looks for punctuation marks (, ; : -) and chooses the one closest to the midpoint of the sentence; if there are no punctuation marks, it looks for conjunctions like "and"); it performs this operation twice as some sentence fragments may still be too long after just one split.
+1. You can disable/enable splitting long sentences and set the max lenght a text fragment sent for TTS generation may have (enabled by default; it tries to split sentences whose lenght exceeds the max lenght value; it looks for punctuation marks (, ; : -) and chooses the one closest to the midpoint of the sentence; if there are no punctuation marks, it looks for conjunctions like "and"; it performs this operation twice as some sentence fragments may still be too long after just one split.
 2. You can disable/enable appending short sentences (to preceding or following sentences; disabled by default, may perhaps improve the flow as the lenght of text fragments sent to the model is more uniform).
 3. Remove diacritics (useful when generating a text that contains many foreign words or transliterations from foreign alphabets, e.g. Japanese).
 Do not enable this if you generate in a language that needs diacritics, like German or Polish!
 The pronounciation will be wrong then.